KonstantinGolovahin/Planner-App/README.md

 ## Description

 This website is a simple calendar application that allows a user to save events for each business hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-Data is saved to a local storage.
+Data is saved to a local storage, each hour will be coloured depending on a current time.
+If not due, the hour  will be highlighted in green, otherwise in grey.
+Current hour is red.

 ## Screenshot